-In the Fall of 2020 Morel EIR Marty Johnson led a course on Social Entrepreneurship that set out to explore it's potential at Lafayette College & beyond.
+In the Fall of 2020 Morel Entrepreneur In Residence Marty Johnson led a course on Social Entrepreneurship that set out to explore it's potential at Lafayette College & beyond.
 Below are the learnings and insights from the course.

 Across the globe, growing social and environmental threats challenge us to re-think whose job it is to solve them.
 While governments struggle to keep up, private social enterprises and non-governmental organizations (NGO’s) are expanding.
 In the U.S. charitable sector alone, nearly 2 million organizations now employ roughly 10% of American workers.
 Even more dramatically, social impact businesses are growing in number and influence.